Ungetoastet/Procedural-Animation/README.md

 # Procedural-Animation
+As you may have noticed, I am not really working anymore on this Project, so until further notice there will be no updates.
+I hope you could use this or had some fun with this Project.

 A small test for procedural animations.
 Might make a game out of it.
 Use the core system if you want, credits would be nice but not necessary.
 Thanks!